ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+Performance and Sustainability: Two Sides of the Same Coin - <a href="https://medium.com/@ekoy.studio/performance-and-sustainability-two-sides-of-the-same-coin-13f7a326af89?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ekoy Studio`**

+<blockquote>How we used JS Observers, GSAP, and Vite to build a high-end WordPress site with a carbon-conscious footprint.
+Continue reading on Medium »</blockquote>

+<h3>2.
+Full Stack Java: Spring Framework & Spring Boot Beginner to Project Guide - <a href="https://medium.com/@chandrasekharkondeti417/full-stack-java-spring-framework-spring-boot-beginner-to-project-guide-e6c0925911e0?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `chandrasekhar kondeti`**

+<blockquote>Are you a student or fresher aiming to become a Java Full Stack Developer?
+Learning Full Stack Java with Spring Framework & Spring Boot is…
+Continue reading on Medium »</blockquote>

+<h3>3.
 JavaScript Operators — Complete Guide for Beginners to Advanced (With Examples) - <a href="https://medium.com/@pranshi100verma/javascript-operators-complete-guide-for-beginners-to-advanced-with-examples-6b8a0dc04636?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Pranshi Verma`**

 <blockquote>Keywords: JavaScript operators tutorial, JS operators explained, difference between == and ===, JavaScript operator precedence, JavaScript…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>4.
 Java Full Stack Developer Course in Hyderabad -Cloud Vision - <a href="https://medium.com/@sindhuatukuri06/java-full-stack-developer-course-in-hyderabad-cloud-vision-ac24a6e42366?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Sindhuatukuri`**

 <blockquote>Enroll in our Java Full Stack Developer Course in Hyderabad at Cloud Vision Technologies,.
 Enjoy 100% job placement assistance.
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>5.
 Understand JavaScript Like a Pro (Beginner to Advanced Guide)  - <a href="https://medium.com/@therechetan24/understand-javascript-like-a-pro-beginner-to-advanced-guide-5859b2fe2345?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `chetan_there`**

 <blockquote>If you want to become a React Developer, Java Full Stack Developer, or even a Backend Engineer, mastering JavaScript is not optional.
 Continue reading on Medium »</blockquote>

-<h3>4.
-Understanding Variables and Data Types in JavaScript - <a href="https://javascript.plainenglish.io/understanding-variables-and-data-types-in-javascript-1a4d50e7f07d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nausheen Faiyaz`**

-<blockquote>The First Step Toward Thinking Like a Developer
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>